vamsi-krishna319/learnlynk-tech-test/README.md

-# LearnLynk – Technical Assessment (Senior Full-Stack Engineer)
+# LearnLynk – Technical Assessment

 Thanks for taking the time to complete this assessment.
 The goal is to understand how you think about problems and how you structure real project work.
 This is a small, self-contained exercise that should take around **2–3 hours**.
 It’s completely fine if you don’t finish everything—just note any assumptions or TODOs.